AI4Materials/2DM-GAP/README.md

 ## Citation
 If you use the potentials or the data sets in this repository, please cite the following paper:
-- Kocabaş T, Keçeli M, Vázquez-Mayagoitia Á, Sevik C. Gaussian Approximation Potentials for Accurate Thermal Properties of Two-Dimensional Materials.
-ChemRxiv.
-2023; https://doi.org/10.26434/chemrxiv-2023-2xkpc
+- Kocabaş T, Keçeli M, Vázquez-Mayagoitia Á, & Sevik C. Gaussian Approximation Potentials for Accurate Thermal Properties of Two-Dimensional Materials.
+Nanoscale, 15(19), 8772–8780. https://doi.org/10.1039/d3nr00399j (Preprint available in ChemRxiv. https://doi.org/10.26434/chemrxiv-2023-2xkpc)